 Staining: Fake tans can stain towels, clothes, bed linen and carpets.
 Check for information on transference on packaging, but bear in mind not all products that stain will have warnings on them.

-Duration: Don't expect your tan to last more than a few days without reapplying; but if you're after something that will last a while, check the packaging to find out the expected duration – some last better than others.
+Duration: Don't expect your tan to last more than a few days without reapplying.
+If you're after something that will last a while, check the packaging to find out the expected duration – some last better than others.

 Gradual tan: Some products, when applied daily, gradually build up a natural-looking tan, rather than turning you bronzed overnight.